 Live According to Your Calling

 17 Only, as the Lord has distributed to each man, as God has called each, so let him walk.
-So I command in all the assemblies.
+So I command in all the churches.

 18 Was anyone called having been circumcised?
 Let him not become uncircumcised.
 Has anyone been called in uncircumcision?
 Let him not be circumcised.
 19 Circumcision is nothing, and uncircumcision is nothing, but the keeping of the commandments of God.
 20 Let each man stay in that calling in which he was called.

 21 Were you called being a bondservant?
 Do not let that bother you, but if you get an opportunity to become free, use it.
 22 For he who was called in the Lord being a bondservant is the Lord’s free man.
 Likewise he who was called being free is Christ’s bondservant.
 23 You were bought with a price.
 Do not become bondservants of men.
 24 Brothers, let each man, in whatever condition he was called, stay in that condition with God.

 19 Oh how great is your goodness,

 which you have laid up for those who fear you,